jagadeesh9500/Ex.No.10/README.md

 ## OUTPUT:

-# Test Case 1: Creative Writing - Sci-Fi Short Story: "The Last Archivist"
+✅ Test Case 1: Creative Writing – Fantasy Adventure Short Story: “The Ember Knight”

-The objective is to create a story about the last person in an abandoned city, starting simply and then refining the narrative through structured prompting.
+The new topic:
+A fantasy story about the last fire knight guarding a dying volcano temple.

+The objective is the same:
+Start with a simple prompt → refine the story using advanced prompt patterns → create multiple versions → produce a final engineered narrative.

-**1. First Draft: Simple Prompt (Establishing Baseline)**
+1. First Draft: Simple Prompt (Establishing Baseline) Technique Used: Basic Query

-Technique: Basic Query
+Prompt:

-Prompt: Write a short sci-fi story about a person who lives alone in an abandoned city.
+Write a short fantasy story about the last fire knight guarding an ancient temple inside a dying volcano.

-Goal: Generate initial, unrefined content to establish a baseline.
+Goal:

+Generate a baseline story—simple, unrefined.

-Output: First Draft (The content is generic, focusing only on isolation and survival.)
+Output: First Draft — “The Ember Fade”

-The Quiet of Sector 7

-Kael lived in the shell of Neo-Babylon.
-Dust coated everything.
-His days were spent trekking through collapsed market districts, scavenging for functional water filters and canned rations.
-The silence was the worst part; a dense, heavy quiet that swallowed all sounds.
-One night, while repairing a broken solar panel, he saw a flicker on his ancient terminal—a single, repeating light that wasn't supposed to be there.
-It pulsed, green against the rust-red screen.
-Kael had a choice: ignore it, or risk everything for the possibility of contact.
-He hesitated, his finger hovering over the input key, wondering if loneliness was more dangerous than whatever that light represented.
+Rhoan was the last Fire Knight of Ashpeak Temple.
+Once, the volcano had roared with life, its molten rivers feeding the sacred furnaces.
+Now only faint embers whispered in the dark.
+Rhoan spent his days tending the final flame, hoping it would not die under the suffocating ash.

+One night, while stoking the forge, a strange glow flickered across the temple mirrors—an impossible shimmer of blue fire dancing along the cracked stone.
+It pulsed steadily, like a heartbeat.
+Rhoan approached cautiously.
+The dying volcano had spoken only in heat and rumble, never in cool azure light.

+He hesitated.
+The temple’s teachings warned: Blue flame belongs to the Unseen.
+Yet loneliness was heavier than fear.
+Rhoan stretched out his hand.

-**2. Refined Content: Query Decomposition & Menu Actions**
+2. Refined Content: Query Decomposition & Menu Actions Technique 1: Query Decomposition

-Technique: Query Decomposition

-Prompt: Break the story into character, setting, and conflict parts.
+Break the story into clean narrative parts:

-Goal: Improve narrative focus and clarity.
+Character

+Setting

+Conflict

-Technique: Menu Action
+Technique 2: Menu Action

-Prompt: Present choices to force a specific plot direction.
+Provide choices → force the story to take a specific direction.

-Goal: Introduce agency and advance the plot immediately.

 Prompt (Decomposed + Menu Action):

-Query: "The protagonist is Elara, the last archivist in the dead city of Neo-Veridia.
-Her routine is retrieving power cells from the subterranean vaults.
-Suddenly, she detects a faint, repeating signal, not from the city's old systems.
-Should she: (A) Ignore the signal, (B) Immediately travel to the signal's source, or (C) Repair the old transmitter and send a coded reply?
-Choose (C) and continue the story, detailing the process and the message she sends."
+“The protagonist is Lyra, the last Ember Knight guarding the volcanic temple of Pyrestone.
+Her routine is harvesting heat fragments from the magma chambers.
+Suddenly, she detects a strange blue flame rising from the valley below—the color forbidden by the old prophecies.

+Should she:
+(A) Ignore it
+(B) Descend immediately
+(C) Attempt to summon an ancestral spirit using the blue flame residue

+Choose (C) and continue the story, describing how she performs the ritual and the message she receives.”

-Output: Refined Content (More descriptive, Elara is more active, and the plot is concrete.)
+Output: Refined Content — “Lyra and the Forbidden Flame”

-Elara’s fingers tightened on the rusted console.
-The archivist didn't just survive; she maintained hope.
-Choosing (C), she dragged the massive, shielded transmitter array out of Storage Vault B. It took her three days to replace the quantum capacitor and splice the main fiber line.
-When ready, she composed a message—not a plea, but a challenge: Veridia-01, dormant.
-Status: Archivist Online.
-Identify yourself, or remain silent.
-The coded pulse, a single, desperate breath, left the ruined city and vanished into the void.
-Elara stood in the echoing room, now the sender of the last message from a dead world.
+Lyra steadied herself as the unnatural blue glow seeped into the temple’s vents.
+Choosing (C), she gathered the ancestral ashes and placed them in the summoning bowl.
+Her hands trembled as she whispered the Invocation of Spark—a ritual no Ember Knight had attempted since the First Eruption.

+Cracks of sapphire flame spiraled upward, forming a wavering silhouette.
+A voice—ancient, fractured—emerged:

+“Pyrestone wanes.
+The last flame dies.
+The blue fire is not your enemy… it is the truth you were forbidden to see.”

+The message ended with a final chilling command:
+“Follow the blue.”

+Lyra exhaled, realizing she had just broken the temple’s oldest law.

-**3. Multiple Versions: Semantic Filter & Tail Generation**
+3. Multiple Versions: Semantic Filter & Tail Generation

+Now we create alternate versions using two different techniques.

 Version A: Semantic Filter (Controlling Tone)
 Technique: Semantic Filter

-Prompt: Apply stylistic constraints (paranoid, suspenseful tone).

-Goal: Change the emotional register of the scene.

-Prompt (Semantic Filter):

-"Rewrite the scene of Elara sending the coded reply.
-The tone must be intensely paranoid and suspenseful.
-Emphasize the silent, oppressive atmosphere of the city and her fear of being discovered by an unknown entity."
+Prompt:

+“Rewrite Lyra’s summoning ritual scene with an ominous, paranoid tone.
+Emphasize her fear, the oppressive heat, and the dread that the blue flame may be alive.”

-Output: Version A (Suspenseful Tone)
+Output: Version A — Ominous Tone

-The air in the vault was not silence; it was a held breath.
-Every wrench turn, every spark from the capacitor, felt like a thunderclap announcing her location to the emptiness.
-Elara worked in shadows, sweat clinging to the static-charged air.
-She didn't trust the signal.
-It felt too clean, too deliberate.
-As she hit the transmission key, a cold certainty settled over her: she hadn't sent a reply; she had pulled a trigger.
-She instantly shut down all primary systems, plunging the city into absolute blackness, convinced whatever was out there would now track the energy spike back to its source.
-The quiet returned, but now it was the silence of a hunter waiting for its prey.
+The air should have been blistering, but cold crept along the stone like fingers.
+Every ash-grain crackled too loudly as Lyra mixed the ancestral powders.
+The blue flame throbbed behind her, casting long, twitching shadows.

+She felt watched—scrutinized by something old, patient, and hungry.

+When she struck the flint, the ritual bowl erupted in a silent burst.
+The flame’s shape twisted unnaturally, forming a face that seemed to stare straight into her fears.

+Its whisper slithered through the chamber:
+“Follow the blue… or be consumed by it.”

+Lyra extinguished every torch instinctively, her heart rattling in her chest.
+The silence afterward felt predatory.

-Version B: Tail Generation (Adding Plot Depth)
+Version B: Tail Generation (Extending Plot Depth)
 Technique: Tail Generation

-Prompt: Extend the narrative with a specific plot requirement.

-Goal: Create depth and a galaxy-spanning conflict.

-Prompt (Tail Generation):

-"Using the latest version of the story (Elara sends the coded reply), write a final chapter that logically extends the narrative.
-Elara receives a response within minutes.
-Describe the entity on the other end, its name (The Stellar Cartographer), and what they want from her archival knowledge.
-This entity must state that her knowledge is the key to either saving or ending the current civilized galaxy, thus leading to a massive, immediate conflict."
+Prompt:

+“Extend the story.
+Lyra receives an immediate response after her ritual.
+Describe the entity—The Azure Seeker—and state what it wants: her Emberheart, the ancient core every Fire Knight carries.
+This Emberheart must be the key to awakening or destroying the entire volcanic realm.”

-Output: Version B (Extended Conflict)
+Output: Version B — Extended Conflict

-Minutes later, the console shrieked—a response.
-The message was complex, impossibly fast, and signed: The Stellar Cartographer.
-Its text, rendered in a cold, precise script, was terrifying: Veridia's data is required for calibration.
-Your archives hold the true star-chart of the ‘Great Collapse.’
-We need the records of the event you call the 'Dark Silence.'
-The Cartographer revealed that the very star-lanes the current galactic federation used were based on corrupted data, and that Elara’s archive was the only clean source left.
-Using it would either allow them to navigate away from the approaching Temporal Plague (saving the galaxy) or inadvertently open the gateways to the entity that started the Great Collapse (ending it).
-Elara realized her silent routine had now made her the single most important, and most hunted, person in the known universe.
+The flame-mask dissolved, replaced by a new presence—a swirling column of blue fire that called itself The Azure Seeker.

+Its voice was smooth, rhythmic, terrifyingly calm:

+“Lyra of Pyrestone, your Emberheart burns with the last pure ember of this realm.
+Give it to me, and the volcano shall awaken anew.
+Refuse, and the Ember Cycle ends… all fire dies.”

+Lyra touched her chest, feeling the Emberheart’s heat pulse beneath her armor.
+To give it would resurrect the volcano…
+But ancient texts warned that an awakened volcano could also raze the world.

+The Seeker’s final words echoed:

+“Life or ash.
+Choose.”

+Lyra realized she had been thrust into a decision that could ignite or extinguish an entire civilization.

-**4. Final Version: Answer Engineering & Conclusion**
+4. Final Version: Answer Engineering & Conclusion
 Technique: Answer Engineering

-Prompt: Mandate a specific structure and ending twist.
+Mandate a structure + introduce a twist.

-Goal: Deliver a polished, coherent final product with a specific narrative payoff.

-Prompt (Answer Engineering):

-"Combine the best suspenseful elements from Version A and the conflict from Version B. The complete story must be structured in three parts: Part I: The Routine, Part II: The Signal, and Part III: The Answer.
-Ensure the conclusion uses a sudden twist where the supposed 'Stellar Cartographer' is actually the cause of the city's abandonment (The Great Collapse), leaving a lingering, unanswered question for the reader."
+Prompt:

+“Combine the paranoia of Version A with the galactic-scale conflict of Version B. Structure the story in three parts:

+Part I: The Dying Temple

+Part II: The Blue Flame

+Part III: The Truth

+End with a twist: The Azure Seeker is actually the ancient entity that drained Pyrestone’s flames centuries ago, causing the volcanic realm’s downfall.
+Leave the ending ambiguous.”

-Output: Final Version (Polished and structured, incorporating all prior refinements.)
+Output: Final Version — The Ember Knight

-## The Last Archivist: Final Version
+The Ember Knight — Final Story

-**Part I: The Routine**
+Part I: The Dying Temple

-Elara, the city's self-appointed archivist, moved through Neo-Veridia like a ghost in a tomb.
-Dust, fine as ground shadow, was her constant companion.
-Her life was defined by the retrieval of the next power cell from the subterranean vaults, a task of ritualistic survival.
-Every step on the cracked synth-pavement was monitored, not by others, but by herself, ensuring the rhythmic pulse of the ventilation system—the only sign of life—did not falter.
-The silence was not peaceful; it was a blanket woven of oppressive, waiting emptiness.
-She had not seen a living soul in 1,000 sun-cycles.
-Her only mission: to guard the forbidden historical logs detailing the Great Collapse.
+Lyra walked the hollow halls of Pyrestone Temple, feeling the volcano’s heartbeat weakening beneath her boots.
+Once a roaring titan of molten fury, Ashpeak was now a cooling tomb.
+The fading firelight cast feeble shadows along the cracked obsidian walls as she carried fresh heat fragments to the Ember Core.

+Each day was quieter than the last.
+Each night colder.
+And Lyra was the final sentinel of a dying world.

+Her Emberheart—glowing faintly beneath her armor—was the last true flame left.

-**Part II: The Signal**
+Part II: The Blue Flame

-It happened during a routine diagnostic of the defunct satellite array.
-A faint, repeating burst of energy pulsed green against the rust-red screen.
-It was not city static; it was external, clean, and terrifyingly deliberate.
-Paranoia, her oldest friend, immediately whispered that she had been found.
-She chose to risk everything, dragging the ancient, high-gain transmitter out of its shielding.
-Working in the dark, she replaced the quantum capacitor, the metallic clicks echoing like gunshots in the vast, dead city.
-She composed her message: Veridia-01, dormant.
-Archivist Online.
-Identify yourself, or remain silent.
-The coded pulse, a single act of defiance, vanished into the void, leaving her heart hammering against the renewed, agonizing silence.
+The anomaly began as a faint blue shimmer crawling up the temple vents.
+The air chilled, unnatural in a fire-born sanctuary.
+Lyra’s pulse quickened; every instinct screamed that she wasn’t alone.

+She performed the ancestral ritual in trembling paranoia, diving into forbidden magic.
+Blue fire spiraled upward, painting the chamber in icy dread.

+A voice coiled out of the flame:

+“Pyrestone falls.
+You cannot save it alone.”

+The light thickened, forming a towering vortex—the Azure Seeker.

+It spoke with chilling clarity:

+“Your Emberheart is the key.
+Give it to me, and the fire world will awaken—or be erased.”

-**Part III: The Answer**
+Part III: The Truth

-The console shrieked.
-A response, impossibly fast, signed The Stellar Cartographer.
-The message demanded the forbidden records, the true star-charts of the Great Collapse, claiming they were needed to save the galaxy from the approaching Temporal Plague.
-Elara felt a surge of hope—she wasn't the last, and her life’s work mattered.

-She began transmitting the first encryption key, her hands shaking.
-As the data stream started, a second, hidden field in the Cartographer's response scrolled across her screen, a self-diagnostic snippet from the incoming ship's primary core.
-It was not a log of a rescue vessel.

-It was the original Contagion Signature—the unique, systemic broadcast that had initiated the Great Collapse and erased all life in Neo-Veridia decades ago.
-The "Cartographer" was not a savior; it was the mechanism of the very disaster she was archiving.
-It hadn't come for her help; it had come to collect the last piece of forgotten data, ensuring its work was truly complete.
-Elara stared at the screen, the final key already uploaded.

-How many other dead worlds did the Cartographer calibrate on?
+As Lyra prepared the Emberheart key sequence, glyphs flickered unexpectedly across the summoning mirror—old archives unlocking themselves.

+A buried truth emerged:
+The Azure Seeker was not a savior.
+It was the ancient devourer that stole Pyrestone’s fire centuries ago, draining the volcano and forcing the Fire Knights into extinction.

+The Seeker hadn't returned for salvation.
+It had come to finish consuming the final ember.

+Lyra froze.
+If she refused, the volcano would die.
+If she complied, the world might burn.

+The chamber trembled.
+The Seeker leaned forward.

+“Choose, Ember Knight.”

+The flames dimmed—waiting.

+And the story ended there, with no clear answer…
+Only the last ember flickering in the dark.

 # Test Case 2: Educational Report on Renewable Energy (Focus: Solar Power)